flowmellow/GitDemo/README.md

 This is a sample repository / app for the Git course.

 ## GUIs
- * This change made by VSCode
+ * This change made by VSCode test

 ## How To Work With Git
 1. git checkout main